Chris Middleton contact details, links, and full professional bio

 Author and commissioning book editor

-Chris is the author of a number illustrated books, including: Creating Digital Music and Sound; The Complete Guide to Digital Audio; Instant Graphics (with Luke Herriott); and, as ghostwriter, First Steps in Digital Design.
+Chris is the author of several illustrated books, including: Creating Digital Music and Sound; The Complete Guide to Digital Audio; Instant Graphics (with Luke Herriott); and, as ghostwriter, First Steps in Digital Design and a book on manga robots.
 All have been translated into several languages.
-In the Noughties, he was also a contributing editor of The Big Read Book of Books, a tie-in with the BBC TV series on the nation’s favourite reads.
+In the Noughties, he was a contributing editor of The Big Read Book of Books, a tie-in with the BBC TV series on the nation’s favourite reads.

-In total, Chris has edited and contributed to more than 50 books on photography, illustration, graphic design, architecture, industrial design, movie special effects, video-making, print production, and robotics, for publishers such as Dorling Kindersley, Mitchell Beazley, Ilex, Amphoto Books, and Focal Press.
+In total, Chris has edited and contributed to more than 50 books on robotics, photography, illustration, graphic design, architecture, industrial design, movie special effects, video-making, and print production, for publishers such as Dorling Kindersley, Mitchell Beazley, Ilex Press, Amphoto Books, and Focal Press.

-For two years, he was in-house commissioning editor for illustrated books publisher RotoVision, developing ideas, finding writers, and project-managing a list of titles for worldwide co-editions.
-(Before that, he freelanced in a similar role for Ilex Press.)
+For two years, he was in-house commissioning editor for illustrated books publisher RotoVision (when it specialised in design books) developing ideas, finding writers, and project-managing a list of titles for global co-editions.
+Before that, he freelanced in a similar role at Ilex Press.

 Mentor and trainer

-Chris has trained as a mentor, and carried out voluntary work for foundation learning centre DV8 Training in Sussex, which helps teenagers who have left the education system early to acquire creative skills and basic qualifications.
-He has also run courses on media management and copywriting for a number of blue-chip clients, and is now working in partnership with a new consultancy Always Possible.
-(For more go to the Mentor page.)
+Chris trained as a music mentor with foundation learning centre DV8 Training in Sussex, which helps young people who have left the education system early to acquire creative skills and basic qualifications.
+He was mentor to singer/songwriter Marie White, who won a national competition to perform at Glastonbury in 2019.
+He has also run courses on media management and copywriting for a number of blue-chip clients.

 Musician and producer